Nick Senzel Player Props: Reds vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have the 28th-ranked team ERA among all league pitching staffs (5.60).
+- The White Sox's 5.55 team ERA ranks 28th among all MLB pitching staffs.

-- Lynn (0-4) gets the starting nod for the White Sox in his seventh start of the season.
-He has a 7.16 ERA in 32 2/3 innings pitched, with 42 strikeouts.
+- Clevinger gets the start for the White Sox, his seventh of the season.
+He is 2-2 with a 4.60 ERA and 26 strikeouts in 29 1/3 innings pitched.

-- In his most recent time out on Saturday, the righty threw 6 1/3 innings against the Tampa Bay Rays, giving up four earned runs while surrendering three hits.
+- The right-hander's last appearance was on Sunday against the Tampa Bay Rays, when he tossed five innings, surrendering two earned runs while giving up seven hits.

+- In six games this season, the 32-year-old has put up a 4.60 ERA and 8 strikeouts per nine innings, while allowing a batting average of .276 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.